Andr3sC0des/tiktok-clone/README.md

 ## Preview

-If you want to see working demo of the application (In Construction...)
+If you want to see working demo of the application https://tiktok-clone-ebon-delta.vercel.app/

 ## Getting Started